-Therefore stressed people tend to overeat and to “comfort eating” foods that are high in sugar, fat and calories.
+Therefore stressed people tend to overeat and to “comfort eat” foods that are high in sugar, fat and calories.
 Eating comfort foods appears to reduce negative feelings associated with stress, which might be perceived as lessening the impact of stress.
 The brain and intestines are closely related.
 Some research suggests that the gut itself has features of a primitive brain.
-It doesn't surprise that prolonged stress can disrupt the digestive system, irritating the large intestine and causing diarrhea, constipation, cramping and bloating.
+It’s not surprising that prolonged stress can disrupt the digestive system, irritating the large intestine and causing diarrhea, constipation, cramping and bloating.

 Irritable bowel syndrome (or spastic colon) is strongly related to stress.
 With this condition, the large intestine becomes irritated, and its muscular contractions are spastic rather than smooth and wave-like.
 The abdomen is bloated, and the patient experiences cramping and alternating periods of constipation and diarrhea.
 Sleep disturbances due to stress can make irritable bowel syndrome even worse.